Counting in Cherokee

-Due to lack of data, we can only count accurately up to 999,999 in Cherokee.
-Please contact us if you can help us counting up from that limit.
+Due to lack of data, this program can only count accurately up to 999,999 in Cherokee.
+Please contact me if you can help me counting up from that limit.

 The Cherokee council voted not to adopt the numeric characters Sequoyah designed in his syllabary writing system, but the Gilcrease Museum in Tulsa, Oklahoma, still possess in its collections the original characters.

 Cherokee numbering rules